NoLtour/Uni-notes/Mechanics structures and materials/Dynamics 1/5 angular impulse and momentum/moment of linear momentum.md

 ![[Pasted image 20220221183830.png]]

 ### Angular momentum of a rotating body
-The point mass is kinda useless for most of our use cases, so this form
+The point mass is kinda useless for most of our use cases, so this form is what we'll often use:

 > ### $$ \underline{H} = \underline{I} \underline{\omega} $$
 >> where: